 - 65 acres of cultivated gardens, including the Bonsai Exhibition Garden and the National Native Azalea Collection accredited by the Plant Collections Network.

-- 10+ miles of hiking and biking pet-friendly trails ranging from easy to moderate/difficult.
+- 10+ miles of hiking and biking trails ranging from easy to moderate/difficult.

-- A variety of family-friendly activities, including exhibits, self-guided tours, geocaching and an EcoLab containing live reptiles.
+- A variety of family-friendly nature activities, including self-guided nature explorations and an EcoLab containing live reptiles and amphibians.

 - Rotating art, science and educational exhibits displayed year-round.

-- On-site café and indoor/outdoor dining area offering local, fresh ingredients made to order.
+- On-site bistro and indoor/outdoor dining area offering local, fresh ingredients made to order.

-- A gift shop featuring a vibrant selection of fine paintings, prints, pottery, jewelry, glass, fiber art, and many other craft items created by local and regional artists.
+- A gift shop featuring a vibrant selection of hand-made craft items created by local and regional artists.